abd1007/pytest-lets-explore/parameterisation/README.md

 network, resulting in a faster test execution (usually).
 As a simple example, calling pytest with the `-n auto` flag and argument will cause pytest to search for available cores on your computer, and distribute tests to each of them.
 (You can also use a number instead of `auto` if you know better).
-Here is a sample output:

-<!>

 You should be wary of the "gotchas" involved with parallel testing, as the software you are testing may also run in parallel, adding to the competition